soupglasses/dotfiles/README.md

 cd ~/.dotfiles/stow
 ```

-Then you can use `stow --verbose --stow --ignore=README.md --ignore=EXAMPLES --target=$HOME $FOLDER` to install any of them.
+Then you can use `stow --verbose --stow --target=$HOME $FOLDER` to install any of them.

 ## Removing Stow Files